Nobody is a Prisoner of Their IQ

 People have known for a long time that smoking is bad for them.
 But knowledge isn’t what caused the percentage of people who smoke to drop by half since the 1980s (despite tobacco use being highly heritable at 60-80%).
 No, what caused the decline was stigmatizing tobacco and shaming smokers.
 Damaging their status worked, not giving smokers more knowledge.

 People have known for a long time that obesity is bad for them.
 Yet the percentage of people who are obese has tripled since the 1980s (despite obesity being highly heritable at 40-70%).
 It is a near certainty that the rise of cheap and abundant junk food is in part responsible for this.
-However, it is likely that the reduction in stigma and shame also accounts for the rise in obesity, over and above the effects of unhealthy foods.
+However, it is likely that the reduction in stigma and shame also accounts for the rise in obesity, over and above the effects of the availability of unhealthy foods.

 In their book Talent, Tyler Cowen and Daniel Gross point out: